fvdm/nodejs-foscam/README.md

 Remote control, view and config a Foscam/Tenvis IP camera.

+All included methods are based on Foscam's (fragmented) API documentation.
+Some features may not be supported by non-pan/tilt, older cameras or old firmware.
+So make sure you keep a backup of your camera settings, just in case.

 # Usage

-The installation and loading are simple with [NPM](http://search.npmjs.org/).
+The installation and loading are simple with [NPM](https://npmjs.org/).

 ```sh
 npm install foscam